Other ADB Members

 |04 - Equity support info_outline||EUR55,000,000||USD60,840,708||

-(i) March 12, EUR296 million to increase the capacity of the health sector; (ii) May 14, over EUR400 million per month (0.2% GDP) of additional resources for the national health service; (iv) August 10, EUR8.4 million to double virus testing capacity; (iv) August 20, EUR26 million for intensive care medicine.
+(i) 12 March 2020, EUR296 million to increase the capacity of the health sector; (ii) 14 May 2020, over EUR400 million per month (0.2% GDP) of additional resources for the national health service; (iv) 10 August 2020, EUR8.4 million to double virus testing capacity; (iv) 20 August 2020, EUR26 million for intensive care medicine; (v) No amount/estimate: 1 October 2020, permanent hiring of 2,995 health workers who were hired during the pandemic; (vi) No amount/estimate: 6 November 2020, covernment creates national network of back-up support structures to support people infected with the new coronavirus.

 |06 - Budget reallocation info_outline|